- Not all financial goals have the luxury of a long investing horizon.

 If you have a short time horizon, consider these three pieces of short-term investment advice:

 Given such an abbreviated time period, it’s prudent to reduce the level of risk in an investment plan or portfolio.
 A business or market cycle usually lasts more than three years¹, so there typically isn’t enough time to recover from a loss that may occur if choosing higher risk assets such as stocks.

 To illustrate, the stock market correction that occurred during the "dot.com" crash resulted in the S&P 500 dropping over 35% from 2000-2002 and didn't fully rebound until 2006.

-The lesson learned here is that, with a maximum of three years to invest, investing in more volatile assets can lead to undesirable outcomes.
+The short-term investment tip here is that, with a maximum of three years to invest, you should not invest in volatile assets.

-Reducing the complexity of assets may also be beneficial.
+Reducing the complexity of assets is another great tip for short term investing.
 For example, non-U.S. assets are exposed to foreign currency movements, which add a layer of uncertainty that doesn’t affect U.S. assets.

 2. Consider short-term instruments